allegro/allegro.tech/_posts/2020-05-09-hexagonal-architecture-by-example.md

 systems (e.g. a search index or a file server API) to the interfaces required or exposed by the domain.
 Those interfaces are called ports.
 * Ports allow plugging in the adapters into the core domain.
 An example could be a repository interface with a method returning article content as  a simple ```String```.
-By declaring a port, e.g. as an plain Java interface, the domain declares the contract saying: "I give an id and I expect text in return, where and how you get it from is your business".
+By declaring a port, e.g. as an plain Java interface, the domain declares the contract saying: ”I give an id and I expect text in return, where and how you get it from is your business”.
 The domain here deals with articles, which have a text title and a text content.
 Not with JSON or binary files.
 It does not want to hear about S3, ElasticSearch or an SFTP server.

 ## The REST API adapter: the front door of your service